 Solar Simulation Systems

-Photo Emission Tech., Inc., manufactures and markets solar simulation systems also known as sun simulator that provide full spectrum light equal to the sunlight.
-The primarily applications of these solar equipments are checking Photovoltaic Cell performance, materials testing, photo-lithography, cosmetic testing and in any other application where the effect of exposure to sun light needs to be studied, such as photochemistry / photobiology testing and environmental exposure testing.
+Photo Emission Tech., Inc., manufactures and markets cell testers and solar simulation systems that are also known as sun simulator that provide full spectrum light equivalent to the sunlight.
+The primary applications of these solar simulators are checking Photovoltaic Cell performance, materials testing, photo-lithography, cosmetic testing and in any other application where the effect of exposure to sun light needs to be studied, such as photochemistry/photobiology testing and environmental exposure testing.
 Seven standard solar simulators models are available for each class that serves these markets.
 Solar simulator systems can be manufactured with three different air mass (AM) filters: AM0, AM1 and AM1.5.
-These solar simulators meet ASTM E927 (Japanese Standard JIS C8912 and European Standard IEC 60904-9) Class A and Class B requirements.
+These solar simulators meet Class A requirements of ASTM E927-2010, IEC60904-9 Edition 2.0 2007-10 and JIS C 8912-1998: amendment 1-2005 & Amendment 2-2011.

 Since solar radiation reaching the earth's surface varies significantly with atmospheric condition, location, time of the day, earth/sun distance, and solar activity, standard spectra have been developed to provide a basis for standardization of theoretical evaluation of the effects of solar radiation.
 The most widely used standard spectra are those published by The Committee Internationale d'Eclaraige (CIE), the world authority on radiometric and photometric nomenclature and standards.